 As for future projects, the sky's the limit to what designers may attempt.
 For instance, Tesla Motors CEO Elon Musk boldly proposed the development of a supersonic electronic airplane at a 2009 summit.
 While this sort of technology is still quite a ways off, it certainly shows where battery power may take us.

-Explore the links on the next page to learn even more about human flight and green technology.
+Explore the links below to learn even more about human flight and green technology.